LawLab – Fintech & AI

 Blog: Regulating AI – The Next “Brussels Effect”?

-Program on Corporate Compliance and Enforcement at New York University School of Law, 2022Blog: Artificial Intelligence and the “S” in ESG
+Program on Corporate Compliance and Enforcement at New York University School of Law, 2022Video: The Rise of the Middleman Economy and the Power of going to the Source

 Video: Digitalisation of finance: the challenges from a central bank and supervisory perspective